baileykm/Poker/README.md

 This is a course example for *"Application Development Technology"*, powered by Bailey :)

-Server-side browser push technologies have been around for a while in one way or another, ranging from from crude browser polling to Flash enabled frameworks.
+Server-side browser push technologies have been around for a while in one way or another, ranging from crude browser polling to Flash enabled frameworks.
 There are so many evolution and mechanics of server-push technologies, including:

  - Server streaming
  - Polling and long Polling